flamedfury/flamedfury.com/src/guides/pop-os-setup-guide.md

 titles".
 ```

+ProtonUp-QT is a GUI for managing compatibility tools for both Steam and Lutris.
+I used this to install the latest Glorious Eggroll Proton release to play GTA V. Available as a flatpak on Pop!_Store.

 ### Lutris

 [Lutris](https://lutris.net/) is a game launcher that enables me to play non Steam Proton games on Linux, like World of Warcraft.
 Various games have various levels of support.